Team6479/in-n-out-specs/moments.md

 Sets the public key of the Character.
 The name and email address of the key will be ignored.

 #### Data
-A String containing the new ascii-armored OpenPGP public key of the Character.
+A String containing the new ascii-armored OpenPGP public key of the Character, or null if the public key is to be unset.

 #### Legality
-This will be considered Illegal if the key cannot be parsed by [OpenPGP.js](https://openpgpjs.org).
+This will be considered Illegal if the key is non-null but cannot be parsed by [OpenPGP.js](https://openpgpjs.org).

+This will also be considered Illegal if the Actor did not have [permission](perms.md) to set the public key of the Character.

 ### Set Private Key
 Event Name: `privkey`